 Chapter Seventeen: The Town That Dreaded Sundown

 - Related to the above, everyone acts like Archie's video is violent, scary, and morally questionable, to the point that he becomes something of a pariah with everyone being disgusted and terrified of his actions.
-Though he is in a dark place, it's kind of a ridiculous over-reaction to a pretty ridiculous video of Archie posing with a bunch of shirtless dudes.
-Even without that ridiculous detail, all Archie does is declare that he wants to hunt down and 'end' the Black Hood, which while it could be interpreted as violent, is still pretty tame.
+Though he is in a dark place, it's kind of a comical over-reaction to a pretty ridiculous video of Archie posing with a bunch of shirtless dudes.
+Even without that detail, all Archie does is declare that he wants to hunt down and 'end' the Black Hood, which while it could be interpreted as violent, is still pretty tame.

 - During the fight between the Red Circle and the Southside Serpents, Archie punches Sweet Pea in the cheek, who falls sideways in a very unrealistic manner.